The first chronicle

-Through this tragedy many organisations, clothes retailers and most importantly the public became aware that such working conditions still exist.
+Through this tragedy many organizations, clothes retailers and most importantly the public became aware that such working conditions still exist.
 Though some action has been taken this case isn’t isolated.

 Were the steps taken was enough to tackle such events in future?
 We can only encourage the buyers, retailers, garment association and factories to be more respectful to the workers and insist on their safety and well-being.

 DieselGate – 18th Sept 2015 – Volkswagen

 Involvement of around 18 million vehicles was declared as the biggest scandal of the automotive industry.
 Volkswagen purposely decided to hide the emissions (NOx, CO2) of their vehicles using a software.
 Moreover, it was able to recognize the timing of the emission tests and changed according to the settings to match the United States Environmental Protection Agency (EPA) limits.